eunomia-bpf/eunomia.dev/docs/others/ideas.md

 ### Objectives

-1. **Fuzzer Development and Integration**: Design and develop a fuzzer that can be seamlessly integrated with `bpftime`.
+1. **Fuzzer Development and Integration**: Design or develop a fuzzer that can be seamlessly integrated with `bpftime`.
 Or you can use existing fuzzers for eBPF.
 2. **Testing and Debugging**: Use the fuzzer to identify and report bugs, memory leaks, or vulnerabilities in `bpftime` userspace eBPF runtime.
+3. **Continuous Integration**: Integrate the fuzzer and kernel eBPF test into the `bpftime` CI pipeline, ensuring that it is run regularly to identify and resolve any issues.
-3. **Documentation**: Create documentation detailing the fuzzer’s implementation and usage within the `bpftime` environment.
+4. **Documentation**: Create documentation detailing the fuzzer’s implementation or usage within the `bpftime` environment.
-4. **Feedback Implementation**: Actively incorporate feedback from the `bpftime` community to refine and enhance the fuzzer.
+5. **Feedback Implementation**: Actively incorporate feedback from the `bpftime` community to refine and enhance the fuzzer.

 ### Expected Outcomes

 - A fully integrated fuzzer within the `bpftime` environment.
+- An integration of the fuzzer and kernel eBPF test into the `bpftime` CI pipeline.
 - An increase in the identified and resolved bugs and vulnerabilities in `bpftime`.
 - Documentation and guidelines for future contributors to utilize and improve the fuzzer.